whatsrupp/whatsrupp/README.md

 Feel free to browse my [CV](https://github.com/whatsrupp/CV) or any of the other assorted crap that's on here.

 I'm trying to keep projects I care about up to date on [my website](https://www.nickrupp.co.uk/).
-I say, try, I'm actually very bad at doing it consistently.
+I say trying, I'm actually very bad at finding time for it consistently.

 ![Amazonian Shield Bug on a leaf](bug.jpg)
 _Not all bugs are bad - here's a photo of a shield bug I found on a leaf in 2019.
 They're also known as stink bugs because they emit a zesty smell when frightened.
 Like a tiny skunk._